ttrotto/lasvalidate/README.md

 ## lasvalidate

-  This is a parallelized version of lasvalidate 200104 (LGPL) in C++ to validate or repair LAS/LAZ file on-the-fly in accordance with ASPRS LAS 1.0 to 1.4 specifications.
+  This is a parallelized version of lasvalidate 200104 (LGPL) in C++ to validate or repair LAS/LAZ files on-the-fly in accordance with ASPRS LAS 1.0 to 1.4 specifications.

   This version runs serially by default, otherwise specify `-cores`